 Don’t think that you’re a failure because your business isn’t as big as you thought it would be yet.

-And what you have to do is just keep your head down, work hard, and be patient.
+And what you have to do is just keep you head down, work hard, and be patient.

-That doesn’t mean completely neglect to observe yourself.
+That doesn’t mean completely neglect observing yourself.
 I know that I sound like I’m contradicting myself, but let me explain.

-What I mean is, if you realize that you’re not working hard enough, but you’d like to be, pinpoint that, and say I’m going to work an extra hour.
+What I mean is, if you realize that you’re not working hard enough, but you’d like to be, pinpoint that and say I’m going to work an extra hour.
 That’s the type of observing I mean.
-Like, anything that can help you improve.

 What I don’t mean is observe others and where you’re at, and then put yourself down.
-I mean say, “How can I improve?”
+Ask yourself how you can improve.

-On the flipside, if you can look at others and feel motivated, then that’s that’s great!
-But don’t spend an hour scrolling on Instagram or Twitter finding people to motivate you because that’s just going to be a waste of time—might as well work!
+On the flipside, if you can look at others and feel motivated, then good for you.
+But don’t spend an hour scrolling on Instagram or Twitter, finding people to motivate you because that’s just going to be a waste of time.
+Might as well work.

 Don’t look at where you are on a scale right now.
 All that matters is that you’re brave enough to be working towards your crazy dream while everyone else is hating their 9 to 5 jobs.